 She is the Founder and Executive Director of The Center for Connection, a multidisciplinary clinical practice in Southern California.
 Dr. Bryson keynotes conferences and conducts workshops for parents, educators, and clinicians all over the world, and she frequently consults with schools, businesses, and other organizations.
 She is also the mom of three boys.

-The Pandemic is an Opportunity to Practice Resilience
+The Pandemic is an Opportunity to Practice Building Resilience in Young People

 As you read at the top of this post, we want to protect our children from everything.
 When they hurt, we hurt.
 We don’t want them to have to go through hard stuff.
 You know the drill.
 But Dr. Payne Bryson points out – we have an opportunity to work with our children on building resilience during this time.